 Simon is one of our members who has previously hosted fascinating local history walks in our area for the history group.
 This talk aims to look at how Clementhorpe may have developed before the industrial revolution.
 It will concentrate on the medieval period but will also touch on Roman settlement.

 The crimes of Dr Gramshaw: downfall of a Yorkshire doctorRosemary Cook

 'The Crimes of Dr Gramshaw' tells the story of a successful York family doctor whose final desperate actions in 1908 brought his professional and personal life crashing down around him.
 Yet even after his disgrace and the revelations that followed, more than 1000 people attended his funeral ...

 Rosemary Cook has a background in nursing and is the CEO of a local charity.
 She lives in Dringhouses and writes about historical true crimes with a nursing or medical connection.

 You can become a member of the History Group for a small sum of £5 for the year, which gives you reduced fee (£1) to talks.
+The November talk is a free bonus event for members.
 Non-members are also very welcome, at a cost of £3 per talk.